pobzeb/ironman/README.md

 Currently using OpenGL 1.0 (because that's what I know at the moment) for all graphics.

 Current Features:
- - Tap the mode in the bottom right corner of the screen to toggle through available modes.
+ - Tap the mode in the bottom left corner of the screen to toggle through available modes.
 Tap anywhere else to select the mode or press the volume down key to select the mode.
  - Press the volume down key to take action on the current mode.
 For example,